Generalized Least Squares Kernelized Tensor Factorization: Experiments

-where \(n\) is the number of test samples, and \(y_i\) and \(x_i\) denote the true and estimated values, respectively.
+where $n$ is the number of test samples, and $y_i$ and $\hat{y}_i$ are the true and estimated values, respectively.

-For (ii) color image inpainting and (iii) color video completion, we use peak signal-to-noise ratio (PSNR) and structural similarity (SSIM) as quantitative metrics.
-Higher PSNR and SSIM values indicate better recovery quality.
-For (iv) MRI image completion, we report PSNR, MAE, and RMSE.
-In the case of video data, PSNR and SSIM are computed per frame and then averaged, while for the MRI data, PSNR is calculated for each frontal slice and the mean value is reported.
+For {color image recovery} (ii) and {color video completion} (iii), we use peak signal-to-noise ratio (PSNR) and structural similarity (SSIM) as quantitative metrics; higher values indicate better reconstructions.
+For {MRI completion} (iv), we report PSNR, MAE, and RMSE.
+For video data, PSNR and SSIM are computed per frame and then averaged across frames; for MRI data, PSNR is calculated per frontal slice and averaged across slices.